 FZPs must carefully track their revenue sources and comply with all relevant tax laws to maintain their benefits.
 This includes adhering to transfer pricing rules and auditing financial statements.
 Understanding and meeting these requirements helps optimize their tax position and take full advantage of Free Zone incentives.

-While Qualifying Income offers tax benefits, it's important to be aware of activities that do not generate Qualifying Income in UAE Free Zones.
+While Qualifying Income offers tax benefits, it's important to be aware of activities that do not generate Qualifying Income in UAE Free Zone corporate tax.
 Here are some examples:

 The UAE's corporate tax regime presents a crucial step for Free Zone businesses: accurately determining whether their income qualifies for the coveted 0% tax rate.
 Here are the steps involved: